jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

   (b) a reference to the relevant provision of the Act or regulations under the authority of which the hearing will be held:
   (c) a statement of where information on the procedure of the Tribunal may be obtained:
   (d) a statement warning each party to whom the notice is given that if that party does not attend the hearing, the Tribunal may proceed to determine, dismiss, or adjourn the matter in that party's absence.
-(3) This section is subject to section 91AA.
+(3) This section is subject to section 91AA and 91AB.

 ### 91AA Process for determining abandonment applications within 10 working days without hearing
 (1) This section applies if a landlord who files an application under section 61(1) (the abandonment application) in accordance with section 86 states in the abandonment application that the landlord wants the abandonment application to be dealt with under this section.